MathewKJ2048/Asteroids/README.md

 # Asteroids
-A two-player version of asteroids, written using pygame
+A two-player version of asteroids, written using pygame.

+Competitive and coöperative mode are both supported.